abhayk1201/CS766/index.md

 ## Summary Statement

 Image classification is the task of taking an image and producing a label that classifies the image.
 For example given a picture of dog we would like the image classification algorithm to produce the label ‘dog’.
-This is important problem in computer vision becuase it aids in image searching and retreval.
-Since 2011 image classification has been dominated by deep nets.
-The improvment in model precision was dramatic.
-For instance, before the deepnet era, state of the art image classification algorithms were achieving 70-80 percent accuracy on predicitions on well know test sets.
-On these same test sets, deep nets were achiveing precision figures above 90 percent.
+This is important problem in computer vision because it aids in image search and retrieval.
+Since 2011, image classification has been dominated by deep nets.
+The improvement in model precision was dramatic.
+For instance, before the deep net era, state of the art image classification algorithms were achieving 70-80 percent accuracy on predications on well known test sets in the computer vision community.
+On these same test sets, deep nets were achieving precision figures above 90 percent.

 With that said I choose to go back in time to learn and implement the models before the deep net revolution.
 I choose to do this for 3 reasons: